Online Engineering Programs Home

 The program requires the successful completion of 45 credits.
 The curriculum consists of courses such as software design; software reliability and testing; software architecture; software project management; requirements engineering and management; distributed systems software; and security engineering.

-Graduates of the program can take up roles such as applications developers, chief technology officers, computer and information systems managers, cybersecurity managers, software architects, and systems developers.
+The program graduates can take up roles such as applications developers, chief technology officers, computer and information systems managers, cybersecurity managers, software architects, and systems developers.

 • Location: Philadelphia, PA